HelioCampos/arc325-multiple-accounts-workshop/docs/create-orgs.md

 }
 ```

-> Save the value of Shared Services OU Id (e.g. ou-abcd-7example) returned by the above command or from the UI in ResourcesList.txt file.
+> If done by hand, save the value of Shared Services OU Id (e.g. ou-abcd-7example) returned by the above command or from the UI in ResourcesList.txt file.

 #### Create Applications OU
 *   Create Applications Organizational Unit (OU) and name it `Applications` [following the steps in documentation](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html#create_ou).